 DyAc was also (according to BenQ Zowie’s limited information on the subject) developed with controlling ‘shocky’ recoil, such as that from the AK-47 in CSGO in mind, though its use obviously isn’t limited to CSGO only.
 Since the screen refreshes the image much more fluidly when DyAc is active it becomes way easier to track and control your crosshairs when you’re spraying.

 DyAc monitors use a customized LCD panel with changes made to the circuitry and firmware settings to achieve greater clarity in (FPS) games.
-We’ve already reviewed one of BenQ’s monitors which features DyAc (the BenQ Zowie XL2546) so if you want to check that out you can click here.
+We’ve reviewed some of BenQ’s monitors which feature DyAc (the BenQ Zowie XL2546 and XL25646K) so if you want to check out those reviews you can.

-Recently Zowie has released a new monitor which has the so called DyAc+ technology.
-That uses the exact same principles as DyAc to reduce screen shake and aids in controlling recoil.
+With the release of the K models, Zowie has also released a new version of DyAc, called DyAc+.
+That’s an improved version that uses the exact same principles as DyAc to reduce screen shake and aids in controlling recoil.

 Update: Zowie has recently released their own article on how DyAc works and can help you perform better, so click here if you want to check that one out!